digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 - When the Transfer is executed, Alice removes herself from the account observers

 In order to do that, you can leverage the fact that ``Account`` implements the ``Disclosure`` interface (which is defined in ``Daml.Finance.Interface.Common``).
-This interface exposes the ``AddObservers`` and ``RemoveObservers`` choices to disclose / undisclose the account Bob's contract to Alice.
+This interface exposes the ``AddObservers`` and ``RemoveObservers`` choices, which can be used to disclose / undisclose Bob's account contract to Alice.